PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 Avoid the temptation to start coding from the beginning of the problem and working one step at time to the end - this usually produces overly complex programs that are difficult to maintain.

 Planning is worth the time and effort.
-Break the problem down into smaller sections and code each individually.
+Break the problem down into smaller sections and code each part individually.

 Lay out your code so that it is easy to read:
-* Whitespace is your friend - completely ignore by the compiler.
+* Whitespace is your friend - completely ignored by the compiler.
 * Use longer expressive names - modern editors autofill previously used names, you must type them out only once!
 * Use systematic indenting - even when the language does not require it.
-* Use comments - early and often
+* Use comments - early and often.

 ## Commenting